beginning of content

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-How is an object in the ear treated?
+Medicines for an object in the ear

 While you are waiting to get medical help: